rc202/Getting_and_cleaning_data/codebook.md

 ### Source Data

-Downloads either the following file https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip or uses an exsisting downloaded dataset.
+Downloads either the following file https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip or uses an existing downloaded dataset.

 ## Steps
-* Loads the datasets & labels
+* Loads the datasets & labels.
 * Merges the training and the test sets to create one data set.
 * Extracts only the measurements on the mean and standard deviation for each measurement.
-* Uses descriptive activity names to name the activities in the data set
+* Uses descriptive activity names to name the activities in the data set.
 * Appropriately labels the data set with descriptive variable names.
-* From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+* From the data set in step 4, creates a second independent tidy data set with the average of each variable for each activity and each subject.

-### Loads the datasets
+### Loading the datasets

-Gets the datasets then rbinds them to create merged test & training datasets, unloads the old datasets from memory and retain only the merged datasets
+Gets the datasets then rbinds them to create merged test & training data sets, unloads the old datasets from memory and retain only the merged datasets.

-### 1. Merges the training and the test sets to create one data set.
+### 1. Mergeing the training and the test sets to create one data set

-Names the subject and the activity datasets to have the right headings
+Names the subject and the activity data sets to have the right headings.

 names(data.Subject) <- c("subject")
 names(data.Activity) <- c("activity")

-Removes the punctuation in the column names and formats Mean & Std them before relabeling the columns in the dataset
+Removes the punctuation in the column names and formats Mean & Std before relabelling the columns in the data set.

-Apply the names to the columns of the data.features dataset, then cbind the subject and activity columns
+Apply the names to the columns of the data.features data set, then cbind the subject and activity columns.

-Resulting dataset should contain 10299 obs of 563 variables this is too many for the project scope
+Resulting dataset should contain 10299 observations with 563 variables.

-### 2. Extract only the measurements for mean and std deviation and subset the data
+### 2. Extracting only the measurements for mean and std and subset the data

-sub.data.Features.Names<-data.Features.Names$V2[grep("Mean|Std", data.Features.Names$V2)]
+Use grep to subset list of selected names

 selected.Names <- c(as.character(sub.data.Features.Names), "subject", "activity")
 Data <- subset( Data, select=selected.Names)

-Data should now only contain 10299 obs of 81 variables only means and std
+Data should now only contain 10299 observations of 81 variables with only means and std

-### 3. Uses descriptive activity names to name the activities in the data set
+### 3. Using descriptive activity names to name the activities in the data set

-Load the Activity labels and use the sqldf package to join the names on the numeric identifier into the dataset and then use NULL assignment to remove redundant columns.
+Loads the Activity labels and use the sqldf package to join the names on the numeric identifier into the dataset and then uses NULL assignment to remove redundant columns.

-### 4. Appropriately labels the data set with descriptive variable names.
+### 4. Appropriately labelling the data set with descriptive variable names

-Rename the columns for Activity and Subject to be consistant, Rename the columns for the variables to have more descriptive names better for melted dataset used later.
+Renames the columns for Activity and Subject to be consistent, Renames the columns for the variables to have more descriptive names which is better for melted data set used later.

-###  5. Tidy Dataset
+### 5. Tidying the data set

-From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+From the data set in step 4, creates a second independent tidy data set with the average of each variable for each activity and each subject.

-Use the aggrigate function to create a mean for each of the measurments, then melt the dataset to be more usable turning each measurement into a variable.
+Uses the aggregate function to create a mean for each of the measurements, then melts the data set to be more usable turning each measurement into a variable.